subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 *Figure 49: Backwards_Propagation_through_ReLU*

+There are two main techniques that are used to run a ConvNet backwards:

+- DeConvNet
+- Guided Backpropagation

 Both these techniques use the same computations for going backwards through Convolutional and Pooling layers, but differ in the way they pass through ReLU non-linearities.
 These operations are described next: